TheUsered/IISP/README.md

 # IISP

-This is a game about urban planning. it runs on python 2 and needs Tkinter and _tkinter.
+This is a game about urban planning.
+It runs on python 2 and needs Tkinter and _tkinter.